lj-ditrapani/16-bit-computer-specification/video.md

 Video Rom
 ---------

-The tile set lives in the video section of rom.
+The tile set and color palette live in the video section of rom.

 ```
                    Words   Address Range   Description